Jeff Coston

 Jeff Coston (born October 15, 1955) is an American professional golfer.

-Biography
+Early life

-Coston cites watching Jack Nicklaus tee off in the 1965 Greater Seattle Open Invitational at Inglewood Country Club as the moment he realized he wanted to dedicate his life to golf.
-He joined the PGA Tour in 1985.
-That year at the Buick Invitational Championship, a 14-year-old Phil Mickelson carried the scoreboard for the playing threesome of Coston, Steve Pate and Chris Perry.
+In 1965, Coston attended a PGA Tour event near his hometown, the Greater Seattle Open Invitational at Inglewood Country Club.
+Upon observing Jack Nicklaus at the event, he realized he wanted to become a professional golfer.

+Professional career

+In 1985, he joined the PGA Tour.
 Coston played on the PGA Tour in 1985 and 1988.
 His best finish was a tied for seventh at the 1988 Anheuser-Busch Golf Classic.
-From 1991 to 1994, he played on the Ben Hogan/Nike Tour (now Nationwide Tour), winning once, at the 1991 Ben Hogan Shreveport Open.
+From 1991 to 1994, he played on the Ben Hogan Tour, winning once, at the 1991 Ben Hogan Shreveport Open.